How to Raise an Eco-Conscious Child

 Read about the environment.

 You already know it’s good to read to baby, so why not teach them to love nature, the environment and recycling along the way?
 Little Green Books, an eco-friendly series, packages earth-conscious messages into fun, colorful stories, like The Polar Bears’ Home: A Story About Global Warming and The Adventures of a Plastic Bottle: A Story About Recycling.

 Sing along to green tunes.

 Add a few earth-friendly songs to your playlist.
 Jack Johnson’s The 3 R’s (reduce, reuse, recycle) song is catchy and so easy to remember it could almost be an anthem for our planet.
 The Laurie Berkner Band sings a cute ballad, One Seed, about protecting Mother Nature.
 Check out your local children’s library to see if they have other earth-friendly tunes to take home and try.

 Babies grow quickly and have a natural proclivity for staining everything.
 Instead of buying brand-new outfits you’ll eventually have to toss (approximately 14.3 million tons of textiles end up in the trash each year!), visit your local consignment shop.
 You’ll feel good knowing that the huge selection of garments and toys (sometimes with tags still attached) isn’t using additional resources and comes at a fraction of the retail cost.
 Just be sure to wash everything well before wearing.
 When they’ve outgrown your stash, ask your toddler to help you choose which pieces they want to donate.
 Having them help pare down their toys and books to donate is another great teaching tool.
 After all, sharing is caring.

-As if you need another reason for a party.
-Earth Day (April 22), Arbor Day (April 24) and World Oceans Day (June 8) are widely acknowledged with plenty of local events and activities you can get involved in.
-Host a family gathering with fun activities, like a trip to the beach or a hike at a local park, to get into the spirit of these earth-friendly festivities.
+Earth Day (April 22), Arbor Day (April 30) and World Oceans Day (June 8) are widely acknowledged with plenty of local events and activities you can get involved in.
+Take the family to the beach or on a hike at a local park to get into the spirit of these earth-friendly festivities.